 Focus On Your Real Friends

 Don’t forget about those who do love you when you’re mourning the loss of a friend.
+There is nothing more disrespectful than someone crying that they don’t have any friends when they are literally talking to a friend.
+The person you split with might have been your BFF, which makes the breakup hurt more, but you aren’t alone.
 Those who stuck by your side when the other person didn’t are your true friends and deserve your love and respect.
 Set up a sleepover, coffee date, or spa day with friends or family as a way to focus on all the supportive people you still have around you!
-Feel free to vent about your breakup for a bit, then turn the conversation to something more positive.
+Feel free to vent about your friendship breakup for a bit, then turn the conversation to something more positive.
 It’s a surefire way to turn your frown upside-down!